 The workshop commenced with an opening statement by a representative of CNHDRC on the behalf of Deputy Director Hongwei Yang, who emphasized that the current leadership in China is very supportive of HTA capacity building especially in light of major technology transformation in China.

-Kalipso Chalkidou gave an overview of the objectives of the HTA workshop including outlining the role of iDSI HTA hubs for supporting national and regional HTA related activities: her presentation can be found here.
+Kalipso Chalkidou gave an overview of the objectives of the HTA workshop including outlining the role of iDSI HTA hubs for supporting national and regional HTA related activities.
 Kun Zhao introduced the China HTA network, which is a network of 29 institutions and hospitals backed with a great amount of support by the Chinese healthcare authorities (the presentation can be found here).
 Tony Culyer briefly introduced the iDSI Reference Case, what it is and how it can be adapted to China context (see his presentation here).

 Professor Pete Smith of Imperial College London delivered a presentation on developing a framework for evaluating interventions aimed at health system strengthening.
 Eleanor Grieve of University of Glasgow talked about developing a theoretical framework for assessing the impact of HTA and the return on investment.
 Professor Klim McPherson of Oxford University provided a presentation on role of epidemiological modelling to support decisions in public health, and Anastasia Chalkidou and Naomi Herz of KiTEC talked about assessing medical devices and the challenge of incorporating economic evaluations in that field (their presentations can be found here).